CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/04-ACCESS-WORKSPACE-USING-BROWSER.md

 ## **Task 2: Access the published Desktop**

-1. Now on the top-left side click on **All Resources**.
+1. Now on the top-left side, click on **All Resources**.

    ![ws name.](media/w12.png)

-2. Here you will be inside the WVD dashboard with all the Desktop and Applications visible.
-Click on the **WVD-HP-01-DAG** Desktop to access your desktop type application.
+2. We will land on the WVD dashboard again.
+Click on the tile named WVD-HP-01-DAG to launch the desktop.

    ![ws name.](media/92.png)